GreenBlackSky/Client_server_test/README.md

 * `items_db_path` - relative path to data base with items from project root
 * `users_db_path` - relative path to data base with users from project root
 * `save_frequency` - frequency of commits to users data base.
 (In turms of buy/sell operations.)
+* `simultanious_log_ins` - flag, which allows different clients simultaniously log in into one user.
+To forbid such behaviour, one must set it to empty string.

 By default both databases are stored in `{prj}\server\data`